99ron/django_milestone/README.md

-    Ability to View other Reviews left by Users Ability to Upload images for my Profile and/or Reviews Ability to Contact the company for any queries
+    Ability to View other Reviews left by Users Ability to Upload images for my Profile and/or Reviews Ability to Contact the company for any queries Ability to Sort the Review results to what suits me

 ## Features Left to Implement